 Toggle: English / Spanish

-Urethritis is swelling and irritation (inflammation) of the urethra.
+Urethritis is inflammation (swelling and irritation) of the urethra.
 The urethra is the tube that carries urine from the body.

 Urethral syndrome; NGU; Non-gonococcal urethritis

-Urethritis may be caused by bacteria or a virus.
+Both bacteria and viruses may cause urethritis.
 The same bacteria that cause urinary tract infections (E. coli) and some sexually transmitted diseases (

 , ) can lead to urethritis.
 Viral causes of urethritis include and cytomegalovirus.